joshmalina/downtowndharma/README.md

 # Downtown Dharma DC

-Website for Downtown Dharma (DD), a weekly local sangha in Washington D.C.
+Website for Downtown Dharma, a weekly local sangha in Washington D.C.

 ## About